 Overall, from our respondents we see these key trends:

-Just a reminder, Truework has COVID-19 Employee Health Management Tracking tool can help track health statuses and data to ensure safe workplace environments.
-If you’re interested, you can sign up today or contact us with any questions at covid@truework.com.
+Just a reminder, Truework's COVID-19 Employee Health Management Tracking tool can help track health statuses and data to ensure safe workplace environments.

 Our respondent pool was diverse—and ranged from all different industries, company sizes and back-to-work strategies.
 The majority of respondents—at 22.9 percent—were in the telecommunications, technology, internet, and electronics industry—with the nonprofit and education industries rounding out the top three at 11.4 percent each.